Develop a technical foundation for gymnastic ring exercises like the muscle-up

 From working with thousands of clients since 2010, we’ve observed two common problems that keep most people from progressing quickly.

-#1 – Most of the Training Advice Is Geared Toward Gymnasticss
+#1 – Most of the Training Advice Is Based On Gymnastics

 Professional gymnasts train for hours and hours everyday, and extreme exercise fanatics spend so much time exercising that they barely have time to do anything else.

-Most of the advice you get about ring training is directed toward people who “live” in the gym.
+Most of the advice you get about ring training is based on how gymnasts use them.

-But if you’re like most of the people we work with, you don’t have that kind of time.
+But if you’re like most of the people we work with, you’re not interested in training that’s only effective after many, many years of effort.
 You have a career, a family, friends, and things to do on the weekend.
-Needless to say, your spouse probably wouldn’t be too happy about you spending every spare moment training.
+You’re not looking to take up gymnastics – you just want to be strong.

 #2 – Low-Quality Products from Skilled Athletes Who Can’t Teach